-The engine scans each endpoint using the intel documents and signals that you defined.
-The engine can perform background scans, quick scans, and live signals monitoring through the recorder.
+Threat Response scans each endpoint using the intel documents and Signals that you defined.
+Scanning includes background scans, on-demand scans, and live Signals monitoring through the recorder.
 Background scans begin shortly after intel is deployed to the endpoint and continue on regular intervals.
-Quick scans are initiated on demand, typically when you need to urgently locate all instances of a potential compromise.
+On-demand scans are initiated on demand, typically when you need to urgently locate all instances of a potential compromise.

 A scan can have three possible results:

 - Match: Identifies potential compromise and generates alerts.